MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-recognizer-component-in-powerapps.md

 Additional design properties are available in the Advanced panel.

 ## Accessibility guidelines
-These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the form processor component.
+These [guidelines](/powerapps/maker/canvas-apps/controls/control-button) for the Power Apps button control also apply to the text recognizer component.

 ### Related topics